Euro zone services firms enjoy buoyant March but factories struggle -flash PMI

 An index measuring output, which feeds into the composite PMI, slipped back below breakeven to 49.9 from last month's 50.1.

-"Growth is very unbalanced, driven almost solely by the service sector with manufacturing largely stalled and struggling to sustain production in the face of falling demand," Williamson said.
+"The growth remains unbalanced, as manufacturing output and new orders fell, while services showed an unexpected uptick," said Paolo Grignani at Oxford Economics.

 Record improvements to supply chains meant the cost of raw materials fell for the first time since June 2020, when the COVID pandemic was cementing its grip on the world.
-The input costs index slipped to 46.4 from 50.9.
+The euro zone PMI input costs index slipped to 46.4 from 50.9.

 That will likely be welcomed by policymakers at the European Central Bank who increased interest rates last week, sticking with their fight against inflation despite recent turmoil in the banking sector.